🩺 Diabetes for UK GPs

 Step 1: First-Line Treatment

-Personalize based on: heart failure, atherosclerotic CVD, early onset, obesity, CKD, frailty
+Personalise based on: heart failure, atherosclerotic CVD, early onset, obesity, CKD, frailty.
+Introduce one medicine at a time.
+Check renal and cardiac status before starting SGLT-2 inhibitor.

 Step 2: Dual Therapy

-- OR Pioglitazone (if not at risk of fractures/bladder cancer)
+- OR Pioglitazone 15–30 mg OD (if not at risk of fractures/bladder cancer/heart failure)

-- OR Sulfonylurea (if rapid glucose control needed)
+- OR Sulfonylurea (e.g., gliclazide — if rapid glucose control needed)

 Step 3: Triple Therapy